 - On the right side of every ingredient you find the Actions:

-- Click on the icon and drag the ingredient to the desired position in the ingredient list.
+- Click on the icon on the left and drag the ingredient to the desired position in the ingredient list.

 - Delete the ingredient from a recipe.

 Link with database:

-- there is a link with an ingredient in your database.
+- this is an ingredient in your database.

 The methodology allows you to add information on the composition of the recipe and also a step by step tutorial on how to make the recipe.
 Fill in for every step of the process what actions have to be taken to create the recipe.

 For each step you have a few buttons you can use to add an image, move or delete the step.

 - Move a step in your recipe.
-Click on the icon and drag the step to the desired position in the methodology.
+Click on the number and drag the step to the desired position in the methodology.